-- Individual therapy or marriage counseling – Therapy can be very effective in the treatment of postpartum depression.
-A good therapist can help you successfully deal with the adjustments of motherhood.
+- Individual therapy or marriage counseling – A good therapist can help you successfully deal with the adjustments of motherhood.
 If you are experiencing martial difficulties or are feeling unsupported at home, marriage counseling can be very beneficial.

 - Hormone therapy – Estrogen replacement therapy sometimes helps with postpartum depression.
 Estrogen is often used in combination with an antidepressant.
 There are risks that go along with hormone therapy, so be sure to talk to your doctor about what is best—and safest—for you.

-- Antidepressants – For severe cases of postpartum depression where you’re unable to care for herself or her baby, antidepressants may be an option.
-However, medication use should be accompanied by therapy, as well as close monitoring by a physician.
+- Antidepressants – For severe cases of postpartum depression where you’re unable to care for yourself or your baby, antidepressants may be an option.
+However, medication use should be accompanied by therapy, and closely monitored by a physician.

 Taking antidepressants while breastfeeding